JMNofziger/fastapi_implementation/README.md

 # Env vars with `pydantic_settings`
 You can set `pydantic` to parse environmental variables and ensuring expected typing on those variables.
 Extend the `BaseSettings` class and within your child class define the environmental variables to parse for - you can then tell your app to search for those env vars from a `dotenv` file by passing the desired file location to the `SettingsConfigDict` object included in the `pydantic_settings` library.
 If you've configured this correctly you'll simply instantiate an object of your extended class and the application will have access to the environmental variables stored in the `dotenv` file you indicated in your child class.
 See `config.py` in this repo for an example.
 Or read the [`pydantic_settings` documentation](https://docs.pydantic.dev/2.7/concepts/pydantic_settings/#dotenv-env-support) for a thorough explanation.

+# Database migrations and updates with Alembic
+this tool allows us to make incremental changes to our db and track it similar to the way we have revision history for our code
+Why alembic?
+* devs can track incremental changes to db schema and roll back if needed
+* allows us to pull db models from SQLAlchemy and generate the proper tables

+to create changes to our database we create a revision files with Alembic
+- these files track our changes on a step by step basis
+- upgrade
+  - runs the commands for making the changes to the database
+- downgrade
+  - rollback, runs commands for reverting the changes from the revision file